 Background of Middletown’s GIS

 The Town of Middletown began implementing its Geographic Information System in 2003.
 In 2004 the Town was awarded a Federal Homeland Security Grant to conduct a Town-wide Aerial Base Mapping Project.
 The information that was developed included the following data layers: building footprints, roads, parking areas, sidewalks, hydrography, infrastructure, railroad lines and 2-foot contours.
-High-resolution large-scale color aerial photography was also prepared and provides a solid and useful foundation for the GIS.
-New permanent control points were also placed enabling surveyors to tie into these highly-accurate monuments.
+High-resolution large-scale color aerial photography and permanent control points were also placed enabling surveyors to tie into these highly-accurate monuments.

-In 2006 a digital Parcels Base was developed that depicted the information shown on the hard copy Tax Assessor maps.
-In Fall 2007 the Town contracted to digitally map and inspect the Town’s 80-mile sewer system and storm water outfalls.
+In 2006 a digital parcels base was developed that depicted the information shown on the hard copy Tax Assessor maps.
+In Fall 2007, the Town contracted to digitally map and inspect the Town’s 80-mile sewer system and storm water outfalls.
 Additional information such as canvassing districts, fire hydrants, open space, and zoning have been developed in-house by Town personnel.
-Other geospatial data has been provided by the Rhode Island Geographic Information System (RIGIS).

 Links to State GIS Resources

 Rhode Island Digital Atlas – easy to use online maps provided by the RI Environmental Data Center

 RIGIS – State of Rhode Island Geographic Information System Geospatial Data Catalog